jazzfog/AmbientColorPicker/README.md

 Here, we will create two text fields and a button.

 Button will open Color Picker window and text fields will display selected colors.
-First field - selected in color picker, but not confirmed by clicking "Done" color Second field - confirmed by clicking "Done" color (so you can "cancel" changing of color any time without consequences)
+First field - selected in color picker, but not confirmed by clicking `Done` color Second field - confirmed by clicking `Done` color (so you can `Cancel` changing of color any time without consequences)

 ```JavaScript
 this.items = [